 The Smeg was one of the top scorers in our frozen food testing.
 It shared the top score of 8 in a metric that saw scores as low as 3.

 The Smeg maintained its high toasting quality when preparing frozen slices of bread, still producing absolutely stellar toast.
 It also met all the challenges associated with toasting frozen waffles.
 It made the waffle pockets nice and crispy and perfectly browned the ridges, all without burning a single square inch.
 Our only complaint was that the defrost button didn't seem to add that much time to the cycle, so we often had to adjust the shade setting up a bit when making frozen items.
 This is certainly not a deal breaker, but was a slight annoyance to some of our testers.

-The Smeg 2-Slice's list price of $150 puts it on the extreme high end of the price spectrum, but this price feels worth it if you covet quality and stylish design.
+The Smeg 2-Slice is on the extreme high end of the price spectrum, but this price feels worth it if you covet quality and stylish design.
 If you want something high-end that would fit into a kitchen with a more modern aesthetic, you would find a better value in the Breville Die-Cast.
 If you're not fussed with aesthetics and just want a good piece of toast, the Oster Jelly Bean is a much better value.

 The Smeg 2-Slice offers top notch performance and Paris runway quality looks, at a correspondingly high price.
 Those not concerned with aesthetics could get nearly the same performance at one-fifth the price with the Oster Jelly Bean.